 For the sake of completeness we’ll briefly mention the other available method to host your site.
 This is by renting your own server, either virtual or even bare-metal, becoming the server administrator and dealing with everything yourself.
 This, as you might imagine, is quite tricky, so it’s best to avoid it if you don’t know what you’re doing.

 There are thousands of web hosting providers out there, all with varying price points, features and level of service provided.
 It can be pretty difficult to choose one, that’s why we’re going to take the easy way out and pick one of the hosting providers recommended by WordPress itself, SiteGround.
 SiteGround has made their name in the WordPress community as being fast, reliable, secure, relatively inexpensive and with great customer support.
 All very desirable traits on a hosting provider.
+Interested in learning more about the options available out there when it comes to hosting?
+Read through this comparison of the 10 best WordPress hosting companies which includes comprehensive reviews of each one of them.

 Selecting a hosting plan